suhezxo/local_manifests/README.md

 ## Steps to build
 1) Clone Lineage 20 repo and setup your build environment according to the lineage documentation
-2) Clone 7420_patches and follow the instructions to apply them. **THIS IS REQUIRED FOR WORKING BUILDS AND IS MANDATORY**
+2) Clone 7420_patches (lineage-20 branch) and follow the instructions to apply them. **THIS IS REQUIRED FOR WORKING BUILDS AND IS MANDATORY**
-3) Follow the general guidance on local_manifests in order to clone all necessary repos
-4) Open the Lineage 20 root folder
+3) Copy universal7420.xml to {ANDROID_ROOT}/.repo/local_manifests/roomservice.xml - create the folder if it doesnt exist
+4) Go back to the root of your android build space and open a terminal if you haven't already
 5) source build/envsetup.sh
 6) lunch lineage_[codename]-userdebug
 7) make bacon -j[cpucorecount]

-wait for it to build and flash the zip
+Replace codename with the device you are trying to build.
+Valid codenames:
+- zerofltexx : for the FLAT version of the S6 (G920)
+- zeroltexx: for the EDGE version of the S6 (G925)

+This should be all that is required for a successful build